Giving Those Who Care, Time

 What happens if I don’t want to talk about something?

 That is ok, sessions can go at a pace that feel right for you.
-There is no obligation to say anything, we can go at a pace that feels right for you.
+There is no obligation to say anything.

 Get in touch